jahfer/dav-mcp-server/README.md

-# JMAP-MCP
+# DAV MCP Server

-Read emails via MCP!
+Access your calendars, contacts, and files via MCP!

 ## Introduction

-JMAP-MCP is a connector designed to interact with a JMAP (JSON Mail Access Protocol) server, allowing you to read emails via the Model Context Protocol (MCP).
-This project specifically demonstrates integration with a Fastmail JMAP server.
+This project is a Model Context Protocol (MCP) server that allows you to interact with your CalDAV, CardDAV, and WebDAV services.
+It supports both Fastmail and Apple iCloud accounts, configured via environment variables.

 ## Setup